Kinetics of thermal Mott transitions in the Hubbard model: Interface-controlled domain growth

 The characteristic linear size of the cluster $\ell \sim \langle s \rangle^{1/d}$ thus increases {\em linearly} with time in interface-controlled mechanism.
 The corresponding extended volume fraction then obeys a power-law behavior $\phi^e(t) \sim t^{n}$ with the Avrami exponent $n = d+1$.
 Our results from Fig.~\ref{fig:phi_M}(b) indicates that the early stage of the phase transformation is consistent with the interface-controlled cluster growth, which is also directly verified in Fig.~\ref{fig:size} from our Gutzwiller MD simulations.
 By taking into account the incubation period, the time dependence of the average cluster size is well approximated by a parabolic function $\overline{s} = a t^2 + b$.
 In particular, a linear segment with unity slope can be seen in the log-log plot of the characteristic linear size, defined as $\ell = \langle {s} \rangle^{1/2}$, versus the shifted time $t - t^*$, where $t^*$ is the induction time from Fig.~\ref{fig:DT_dep}(b).

-The interface-controlled growth mechanism here indicates that new Mott insulating sites tend to be induced at the perimeter of the already formed Mott puddles.
+The interface-controlled growth mechanism here indicates that electron localization, or local Mott transition to the insulating state, tends to occur at the perimeter of the already formed Mott puddles.
 Physically, this is because the weakened electron bonding force in the vicinity of the Mott region allows the neighboring atoms to overcome the energy barrier more easily and tunnel into the insulating state through thermal fluctuations.
 One can also see this mechanism from the local slave-boson Hamiltonian Eq.~(\ref{eq:H_SB}).
 The kinetic energy, represented by the $\mathcal{M}_\alpha \, \Delta_{i, \alpha}$ term, is reduced in the neighborhood of a Mott cluster due to the reduced $\Delta_{i, \alpha}$ parameter; see Eq.~(\ref{eq:Delta}).
 The competition with the Hubbard $\mathcal{U}$ thus results in a slave boson state with vanishing~$d_i$.
 This local competition underlies the microscopic cluster growth process in the Gutzwiller MD simulations.